24

 • 96.2% of passengers queued for 5 minutes at departure passport control, while the average waiting time at arrivals passport control was less than 13 minutes for 95.5% of passengers.

-• The average queue times at security check on departures was less than 3 minutes for 96.4% of the passengers.*
+• The average queue time at departure security check was under 3 minutes for 96.4% of the passengers.*

 • 92% of all baggage was delivered within 45 minutes at arrivals.**